John of Rheinfelden: Life and works

 Brother John was born around 1340 in Freiburg im Breisgau.
-Little is known of his life, it is only substantiated by his treatise (Traktat), published in Basle 1377, and the personal information it contains.
-He was probably a member of Basle's Dominican monastery, but lived in Freiburg im Breisgau.
+Little is known of his life, it is only substantiated by his treatise (Traktat), published in Basel 1377, and the personal information it contains.
+He was probably a member of Basel's Dominican monastery, but lived in Freiburg im Breisgau.
 He is usually known as John of Rheinfelden, although Dummett says this is "probably wrong."